Bon Voyage, Charlie Brown (and Don't Come Back!!): Production

 Schulz stated that he conceived the idea for the story while visiting the Manoir de Malvoisine in Le Héron, a location where he had been briefly stationed as a soldier during World War II.
 The château serves as a central setting in the film.

 This production is among the few instances within the Peanuts media franchise — and the sole theatrical film — in which adult characters are both visible and intelligible.

 Reception

-The film had a mostly positive reception.
+The film had a some positive reception.
 On Rotten Tomatoes, the film has two negative reviews and one positive review from three critics.

 Home media

-Paramount Home Entertainment released this film on DVD (cropped to widescreen) on October 6, 2015.

-The film was also released on Blu-ray for the first time on March 15, 2022, in the US.
+Paramount Home Entertainment released the film on VHS, Betamax and LaserDisc in the 1980s in 4:3 format.
+It was released on DVD on October 6, 2015, with the image cropped to widescreen, followed by a Blu-ray release as part of the four-film Snoopy Collection on May 18, 2021.
+The film was subsequently released as a standalone Blu-ray in the US on March 15, 2022.